-It’s always easier to recognize something than to try and remember it.
+We start the second half of today’s website design tips list with a pointer that touches on psychology and how the human mind works.
+For our brains, it’s always easier to recognize something than to try and remember it.
 Minimize your user’s memory load by making objects, actions, and options visible.
 Think of your website like a test: you’d score better on multiple-choice questions than you would if forced to come up with every answer on your own.

 There are many ways of doing this in a web-based product.
 Some of the best examples include auto-complete suggestions in forms, “remember me” options when logging in, and showing users recently viewed items and suggestions on e-commerce sites.